Boehringer-Ingelheim/dso/docs/tutorials/transform_project.md

 ## Set-up the DVC remote storage

 DVC needs a remote storage where your DVC-controlled input and output files are stored.
-Preferentially, this storage is created on a long-term storage to reduce the risk of data loss.

 ```bash
 # Create a directory for storing version-controlled files